Fort Irwin National Training Center

 On August 1, 1961 the camp was designated a permanent installation.
 During the Vietnam war, many units trained and deployed from the fort.
 The post was deactivated again, in January of 1971 in maintenance status under the control of Fort MacArthur, in Los Angeles, California.
 The national guard in California took full responsibility for the post in 1972.
 Fort Irwin was used as a training area by the national guard and reserve components from 1972 to late 1980.
 At that time, Fort Irwin returned to active status as a training base for the regular army.

 Presently, Fort Irwin is the US Army's National Training Center.
 Fort Irwin is home to 11th Armored Calvary Regiment (ACR).
 11th ACR acts as the opposing forces also known as OPFOR.
 NTC is the last stop for most soldiers who are set to go on a deployment over seas.
-Units go through a month long rotation at NTC, simulating what a warzone is like.
+Units go through a month long rotation at NTC, simulating war zone conditions.
 During the month long simulation, soldiers will be tested on their units combat capabilities and readiness for war.